sailscastshq/docs.sailscasts.com/CONTRIBUTING.md

 1. Search through the list of [open issues](https://github.com/sailscastshq/docs.sailscasts.com/issues).
 2. Find the issue you want to work on.

-   ⚠️**Note:** If you notice a bug or you want to add a feature to the project, create an issue using this [guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)
+   ⚠️**Note:** If you notice a bug or you want to add a feature to the project, create a new issue using this [guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

 3. Check to confirm if someone else has already worked on and made a pull request on said issue.
 To properly confirm, look out for a "pull request icon" on the issue.
 If there is none, you are good to go!
 If someone else has worked on the issue, kindly find a new issue to fix.

 ## Getting Started